NateRiz/Streaky/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 Streaky could always use more documentation, whether as part of the
-official Streaky docs, in docstrings, or even on the web in blog posts,
+official Streaky docs or in docstrings.
-articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~